-Cash includes cash on hand and demand deposits.
+Cash includes cash on hand.
 Cash equivalents include short-term, highly liquid investments that are readily convertible to known amounts of cash and which are subject to an insignificant risk of change in value.
 The Company is not exposed to significant credit or interest rate risk although cash is held in excess of federally insured limits with a major financial institution.
-As at May 31, 2019 and 2018 the Company did not have any cash equivalents.
+As at May 31, 2020 and 2019 the Company did not have any cash equivalents.